Updated: October 12, 2021

 - There is very limited parking at the 4-H Mini Barn, so those on campus are encouraged to walk to the barn.

 All students, faculty and staff are required to be vaccinated, but Louisiana law allows for certain exemptions to this policy.
-Therefore, students and employees must either take the vaccine or complete an exemption form.

 Students may complete an exemption form if they opt out for medical or personal/religious reasons.
 Students have until Oct.
 15 to submit proof of their full vaccination--one-dose Johnson & Johnson shot or first and second shot of Pfizer or Moderna--or formally opt out via the exemption/waiver form on the LSU Student Health Center Patient Portal.

 You will retain your priority scheduling assignment if you complete this requirement by October 15.
 After the deadline has passed, a hold preventing you from scheduling Spring 2022 classes will be placed on your account until you complete this requirement.
 Once you submit proof of full vaccination, or complete the exemption form, your scheduling priority for the spring term will be reinstated.

 Also, note that if you are scheduled to receive your second dose after October 15, 2021, you must fill in the exemption form on the LSU Student Health Center Patient Portal.
 Once you receive your second dose, you may then submit proof of full vaccination against COVID-19 to be removed from the monthly testing list.

 Employees will be able to submit proof of vaccination or will be required to be tested once per month, beginning in November.
 An email providing your testing date, time and location will be sent after Nov.
 1, 2021.
 The on-campus testing performed by the La.
 National Guard is at no charge through Dec.
 31, 2021.

 For those who were vaccinated outside of the U.S.: